-A compilation of powerful herbs and mushrooms used for centuries as brain tonics.
 Several of these herbs have been respected as master tonics for millennia across many healing traditions, such as Ayurvedic, Chinese and rainforest tribal medicine.

 Each brain herb within the formula has been extensively studied for its ability to help regain memory, support synapse response, increase neurotransmitter communication, help mental imbalance, increase and energize mood, etc. Below we have the tip of the iceberg on latest research on these ancient medicines.

 Botanical Nootropic.
 Mental Boost.
 Cognition Booster.
 Mood Enhancement.

 How to use: Use 1tsp in your choice of beverage, 2-3x per day.
 Increase dosage if needed to fuel up capacity.
 Excellent in matcha, tea, chai, coffee.
 Highly recommended to use in beverages with some sort of fat based ingredients in it, such as "bulletproof" style drinks (using coconut oil, MCT oil, ghee, etc.) This can also be paired with fish oil (or other DHA oils) for optimum effects.

 Ingredients: Lions Mane *, Brahmi extract powder*, Ginkgo extract powder*, Tulsi extract powder*, Gotu Kola extract powder* (5:1 extract powders)